-In actual fact it is almost the glaring ommission.
-The book explains having to engineer a consistent causality but when the topic moves to future contact it is Ellie that suggests that the link is severed by saying “We’ll take it from here”.
+In actual fact it is the glaring ommission in the movie.
+The book explains having to engineer a consistent causality. but when the topic moves to future contact it is Ellie that suggests that the link is severed by saying “We’ll take it from here”.

 In Chapter 18 – ‘The Key’ I’ve introduced the notions being developed through Spiral Dynamics and Integral Theory.
 Here we find the parallel with umpteen episodes and books of Star Trek; ‘The Prime Directive’.
 It is now evident even to us that intervention with a civilization, and any attempt to bootstrap them to an enlightened state is almost always doomed to failure.
 While Spiral Dynamics provides a scaffolding to facilitate evolution (not revolution) we must attain a pre-requisite level before transcending to the next.

 I guess this is what I have gained from the book and movie Contact.
 In taking a quote from Einstein: “No problem can be solved from the same level of consciousness that created it."